okuuuu/ascii-art-web/README.md

 Ctrl + C
 ```

-Text area on the left side shows the generated ASCII art output, while the text area on the right is for user input.
+The ASCII art output field appears after the first art generation, the text area is used for user input.
 Desired banner style can be chosen by selecting a corresponding radio button.

 To generate ASCII art press the <code>Generate ASCII Art</code> button with the text typed and the banner selected.